Skip to main content

-If you're struggling with your eyesight because of cataracts, you may need to be referred to a hospital for cataract surgery.
+If you are struggling with your eyesight because of cataracts, you may need to be referred to a hospital for cataract surgery.
 Cataracts are a common eye problem, especially as you get older.
 They happen when the natural lens in your eye becomes cloudy and affects your vision.
 You might notice changes like blurred or cloudy vision, difficulty seeing at night, or colours appearing less bright.
 It can be frustrating and impact your quality of life, but cataract surgery can help improve your vision and restore your independence.

-At Blackrock Health, we have earned a long-standing reputation for excellence in private medical and surgical care.
-This includes the diagnosis and treatment of conditions affecting the eye, ear, nose, and throat, for both adults and children Our three hospitals offer easy and speedy access to expert care in these fields.
+At Blackrock Health, we have earned a long-standing reputation for excellence in private ophthalmic medical and surgical care.
+This includes the diagnosis and treatment of conditions affecting the eye for both adults and children Our three hospitals offer easy and speedy access to expert care in these fields.
 We have a renowned team of consultants, and we use the latest techniques and technologies.
 This means we can aim to provide you with a fast, accurate diagnoses and an effective and tailored treatment plan.
-We understand that experiencing problems with your eyes, ears, nose, or throat can be worrying.
-That is why we are committed to providing compassionate and reassuring care.
-Whether you need a routine check-up or a more complex procedure, we are here to help.
-Our team is dedicated to providing you with the highest standards of care and support - throughout your journey to better health.

 Ophthalmology is the study and treatment of eye disorders.
 Our ophthalmology team treats all eye conditions.
-Our team will look after you throughout your diagnosis, treatment and recovery.

 The team includes: